scd-github/jsd-lab-website-template/index.md

 {% include section.html background="images/insolvent-crop.png" dark=true %}

-"Computing is insolvent: unable to pay its debts to our planet and its societies.
-JSD reorients tech work so we can build a better future together."
+# Computing is insolvent: unable to pay its debts to our planet and its societies.
+JSD reorients tech work so we can build a better future together.

 {% include section.html %}